sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 To obtain update packages, download them from [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx).

-1. Run Internet Explorer and navigate to [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx) webpage.
+1. Run Internet Explorer and navigate to the [Microsoft Update Catalog](http://catalog.update.microsoft.com/v7/site/Home.aspx) webpage.
 See [What you will need and where to get it](#what-you-will-need-and-where-to-get-it) for more information about which packages you should obtain from Microsoft Update Catalog.

 2. Type every single update package one by one into the search box and click **Search**.